xpportal/Micro-Plugin-Publisher/README.md

-# XR Publisher Plugin Updater
+# XR Publisher Plugin Publisher

 This Local WP add-on enables developers to publish and update 3D plugins for WordPress that extend the "XR Publisher" plugin.
 It integrates with the app.xr.foundation platform for seamless plugin distribution and updates.